The Complete Guide to Probiotics

 "The microbiome should be considered a newly discovered organ with as much metabolic capacity as the liver," notes Dr. Michael Schmidt, Professor of Microbiology and Immunology at the Medical University of South Carolina.

-Research into probiotics has exploded in recent years, revealing their wide-ranging impacts on health.
+Research into probiotic supplements has exploded in recent years, revealing their wide-ranging impacts on health.
 Here are the most well-established benefits according to current scientific evidence:

 1. Improved Digestive Health